 In instances where the Company bills the customer prior to performing the service in all aspects of its business, the prepayment amount is recorded as contract liability.

 Revenue from installation and hardware maintenance and organization services provided to customers is recognized when the service is provided.
+These revenues are recognized over time.

 (iv) Technology as a Service Revenue